Aisyahrahmap/IT-Specialist-Data-Analytics-3/README.md

 # Data Visualization Using Python
-Python offers several plotting libraries, namely Matplotlib, Seaborn, and may other such data visualization packages with different features for cerating informative, customized, and appealing plots to present data in the most simple and effective way.
+Python offers several plotting libraries, namely Matplotlib, Seaborn, and may other such data visualization packages with different features for creating informative, customized, and appealing plots to present data in the most simple and effective way.

 ## Matplotlib and Seaborn
 Matplotlib and Seaborn are Python libraries that use for data visualization.
 They have inbuilt modules for plotting different graphs.